 Another great way to make money with a blog is an indirect one.
 Use the blog to build reputation.
 Build a brand and build an audience.
 Then, you make your money by directing that attention into offline services, consulting and/or coaching.
 This can be quite lucrative.
 The drawback is that you are, again, trading time for money.
 So, it is only scalable up to a point.

-As an example, you can hire me for a personal strategy session.
+As an example, you can hire me for a website review.

 4. Speaking Gigs